Atopic Dermatitis & Probiotic Use

 Atopic Dermatitis mechanism of injury, clinical signs, and diagnosis

 Atopic dermatitis is a chronic pruritic inflammatory skin disease that occurs most frequently in children.
-It affects adults.
-AD is associated with elevated IgE and family history of eczema, asthma, and allergic rhinitis (known as atopy).
+But it can also affect adults.
+AD is associated with elevated IgE and a family history of eczema, asthma, and allergic rhinitis (known as atopy).

 Who is affected by the atopy?